ESA-EarthCODE/portal/pages/index.md

 ## Case Studies

+Coming soon

 </div>

-<esa-cta title="Stay updated with the Latest of EarthCODE" description="<b>Why should I sign up?</b><br /><small>• Receive regular updates to EarthCODE status and offerings<br/>• Access insights, research updates, event announcements, and more<br/>• Be the first to know about new resources and community opportunities</small>" cta-link="https://esacontact.esa.int/ESA_EO_OpenScience_Subscribe" cta-text="Subscribe" two-columns></esa-cta>
+<esa-cta title="Stay updated with the Latest News in Earth Science" description="<b>Why should I sign up?</b><br /><small>• Receive monthly updates in the latest news in Earth Observation<br/>• Access expert insights, research updates, event announcements, and more<br/>• Be the first to know about new resources and community opportunities</small>" cta-link="https://esacontact.esa.int/ESA_EO_OpenScience_Subscribe" cta-text="Subscribe" two-columns></esa-cta>